kvarak/dnd/docs/_Folk/lizardfolk.md

 <div class="columnsthree">

 - **Speed**.
-You have a 20 foot climb speed.
+You have a 20 ft climb speed.

 - **Glide**.
 You can flatten your body, stretching skin between your elongated ribs to slow your fall and allow for gliding.
-You fall at a rate of 70 feet a round, you take no damage from falls less than 100 feet, and half damage for any fall greater than 100 feet.
-You can also glide forward, moving 2 feet forward for every foot you fall.
+You fall at a rate of 70 ft a round, you take no damage from falls less than 100 ft, and half damage for any fall greater than 100 ft.
+You can also glide forward, moving 2 ft forward for every foot you fall.

 </div>